Elikdev/smartinsight-test/README.md

 Replace the values of the variables with your actual and correct value.

-NOTE: The recent models of OpenAI were used in this project and the newest endpoints of the OpenAI were used.
+NOTE: The recent models of OpenAI were used in this project and the latest endpoints of the OpenAI were used.

 ### Run the Server